debate-map/app/README.md

 Prerequisite steps: [setup-base](#setup-base)

 Notes:
-* Tilt-up can fail the first several times you try, with error `Build Failed: kubernetes apply: error mapping postgres-operator.crunchydata.com/PostgresCluster3: no matches for kind "PostgresCluster3" in version "postgres-operator.crunchydata.com/v1beta1"`, I think because of a race condition where some of `deploy/PGO/postgres` runs before `deploy/PGO/install`, or something.
-To fix, just keep restarting, fiddling with Tilt UI, etc. till the "pgo" resource loads without error.
+* When making changes to files, and with Tilt live-updating the files in the pods, you may occasionally start hitting the error `Build Failed: error during connect` or `Build Failed: [...]
+Error response from daemon` or `Get "https://kubernetes.docker.internal:6443/api[...]": net/http: TLS handshake timeout`.
+Not completely sure what causes it (see my SO comment [here](https://stackoverflow.com/a/68779828)), but I'm guessing the tilt-updating mechanism is overwhelming Docker Desktop's kubernetes system somehow.
+To fix:
-* For local cluster, tilt-up can also fail with the error `Get "https://kubernetes.docker.internal:6443/api?timeout=32s": net/http: TLS handshake timeout`.
-This most likely just means docker is out of memory (was the cause for me).
-To resolve: Completely close Docker Desktop, shutdown WSL2 (`wsl --shutdown`), restart Docker Desktop, then rerun `npm start backend.tiltUp_local`.
-More info: https://stackoverflow.com/a/6877982
+	* Option 1 (recommended): Completely close Docker Desktop, shutdown WSL2 (`wsl --shutdown`) [not always necessary], restart Docker Desktop, then rerun `npm start backend.tiltUp_local`.
+	* Option 2 (sometimes fails): Right click the Docker Desktop tray-icon and press "Restart Docker".
 * **Manually restarting the "pgo" resource will clear the database contents!
 Use with caution.**

 </details>